adidas/api-guidelines/README.md

 ## Motivation
 The goal of this document is to facilitate the work and minimize the effort of all API users while protecting their investment and encouraging API adoption.

-The guidelines lay down the foundation for collaboration, stability and extensibility.
+The guidelines lay down the foundation for collaboration, stability, and extensibility.

 ## Guidelines
 The API Guidelines are split into several levels:

 - **[Core Principles](https://adidas-group.gitbooks.io/api-guidelines/content/core-principles/)**

-    The Core Principle define the general rules that MUST be followed at throughout the full API lifecycle at any level.
+    Core Principles define the general rules that MUST be followed at throughout the full API lifecycle at any level.

 - **Functionality Guidelines**
     - **[Protocol level](https://adidas-group.gitbooks.io/api-guidelines/content/protocol/)**